OscarBennich/package-and-software-list/README.md

 ## Nuget Packages / Libraries
 ### SignalR
 https://github.com/SignalR/SignalR \
 Web-socket implementation for .NET core.
-Enables real-time information to be pushed from the server to the client
+Enables real-time information to be pushed from the server to the client.

 ### FluentValidation
 https://github.com/JeremySkinner/FluentValidation   A small validation library that uses a fluent interface and lambda expressions for building validation rule.
-Example:
 ```csharp
 RuleFor(x => x.Forename).NotEmpty().WithMessage("Please specify a first name");
 ```